Skip Ribbon Commands

 The VCAA Board is responsible for the governance of the VCAA and acts within the scope of the functions, powers and obligations conferred upon it by the Education and Training Reform Act and other relevant legislation.
-The VCAA Board consists between eight and 15 members, one of whom is the Secretary of the Department of Education (DE), or their representative.
+The VCAA Board consists of between 8 and 15 members, one of whom is the Secretary of the Department of Education, or their representative.
 The Governor in Council appoints the remaining members on the nomination of the Minister for Education.
 Schedule 2 of the Education and Training Reform Act sets out general provisions for authorities, including the VCAA.

 Responsibilities of the VCAA